ShahzaibWaseem/ShahzaibWaseem.github.io/_projects/Wikipedia-Search-Engine.md

 **Source Code**: [GitHub Link](https://github.com/ShahzaibWaseem/Project-DSA)

 ## Goal
 The goal of this project was to make a search engine capable of forward indexing the contents of a particular file or article and search through the indexed files to make the process whole lot smooth.
-One of the goals of the project was to make the searcher should work in real time.
+One of the goals of the project was to make the searcher should work in real time.**Backwards indexing was not in the scope of this project**.

 ## Tools & Libraries
 - Pickle